Skip to main content

 A payment isn't a single event.
 It's a sequence of state transitions, each dependent on the previous, each potentially failing independently.

-A typical payment flow might look like this:
+A typical payment flow:

 Initiated → Validated → Authorised → Captured → Settled → Reconciled